larius11/larius11.github.io/_posts/2017-09-15-Third-Post.md

 My ultimate goal is to find a partner that can work with the schedule I have to follow.
 Doing full-time to pay the bills and for school can sometimes become a problem when doing group projects.
 Especially when there are only two people in the group.
 However, with enough effort and understanding, it is definitely possible.
 I still have to read the pair-programming paper for the week but it seems familiar, maybe I read it during 439.
 We learned a lot about pair programming in that class.

 ## What is my experience of the class?
 With each lecture that passes by I feel more and more excited about what my career could look like.
 The real-life examples that are shared during class as well as the projects that are to come have a parallel with what goes on in the industry.
-These are the top 5 things that have stuck with me
+These are the top 5 things that have stuck with me:
 1. Build the most basic implementation.
 2. Test the hell out of your code.
 3. Have other people test your code.